-Students who enter the School of Nursing with a B.S.N. degree are classified as graduate students.
-Students who have successfully completed the generalist nursing component are also classified as graduate students when they enroll in 300-level nursing classes.
+Students who enter the School of Nursing with a B.S.N. degree are classified as M.S.N. students.
+Students who have successfully completed the generalist nursing component are also classified as M.S.N. students when they enroll in 300-level nursing classes.